darrionkg/galactic-calculator/README.md

 1. _Clone from GitHub_
 2. _$cd GalacticCalculator_
-3. _type npm install to install packages
+3. _type npm install to install packages_
-4. _dotnet test to ensure code tests work correctly_
+4. _npm test to ensure code tests work correctly_
+5. _npm start to start the webserver and launch the site_

 ## Specs